KaburaJ/Booking-App/README.md

                       .toList(),
                 )),
  ```
-* This code adds a `Gap` widget with a height equal to 15 pixels of the height of the screen, and a `SingleChildScrollView` widget below it.
+- Including a `Gap` widget with a height equal to 15 pixels of the height of the screen, and a `SingleChildScrollView` widget below it.
 The `SingleChildScrollView` is a scrollable widget that has a single child.
 It is used to display a horizontal list of widgets.
 The `scrollDirection` property of the `SingleChildScrollView` is set to `Axis.horizontal`, indicating that the list should be scrollable horizontally.
 The `SingleChildScrollView` has some padding on the left side and a `Row` widget as its child.
 The `Row` widget has multiple children, which are generated using the `map` function applied to the `gameList` list.
 Each element in the `gameList` list is passed to a custom `GameView` widget, which is then added to the list of children for the `Row` widget.
 The resulting list of widgets is then converted to a list of widgets using the `toList` function.
 The resulting list of widgets is then displayed in a horizontal arrangement and can be scrolled horizontally.
 </br>